christytan/OCI-GoldenGate/README.md

 - Use OCI CLI commands to work with your Autonomous databases
 - Invoke and use the sqldevweb console
 - Build apex applications on dedicated autonomous database
-- Manage database performance through performance hub console
+- Manage database & performance using SQL Developer Web and Performance Hub
 - Migrate an on-prem application schema using Data Pump
 - Setup live migration of business critical databases using Oracle Goldengate replication